vanhoefm/macstealer/README.md

-# <div align="center">MacSteal'ing Wi-Fi Frames</div>
+# <div align="center">MacStealer: Wi-Fi Client Isolation Bypass</div>

 # 1. Introduction

-This repo contains **MacStealer**.
-It can test Wi-Fi networks for **MAC address stealing** **attacks (CVE-2022-47522)**.
-This vulnerability affects Wi-Fi networks with malicious insiders, where our attack can **bypass client isolation**, which is sometimes also known as AP isolation.
+This repo contains MacStealer.
+It can test Wi-Fi networks for **client isolation bypasses** **(CVE-2022-47522).
+Our attack can intercept (steal) traffic toward other clients at the MAC layer**, even if clients are prevented from communicating with each other.
+This vulnerability affects Wi-Fi networks with malicious insiders, where our attack can bypass client isolation, which is sometimes also known as AP isolation.
-Our attack can intercept the traffic toward other users.
 The attack can also be used to bypass Dynamic ARP inspection (DAI), and can likely also be used to bypass other methods that prevent clients from attacking each other.
 The attack is also known as the _security context override attack_, see Section 5 of our [USENIX Security '23 paper](https://www.usenix.org/conference/usenixsecurity23/presentation/schepers).

 Concrete examples of possible affected networks are: